 Sign up for our newsletter

 From royal weddings and state funerals to famous burials and more, St Paul's Cathedral has played a major role in London's history.
-Situated near the River Thames , St, Paul’s Cathedral is one of capital’s most iconic buildings and a 'must see attraction' on a visit to London.
+Situated near the River Thames , St, Paul’s Cathedral is one of capital’s most iconic buildings.

 Our guide to St Paul's Cathedral Tickets